mickiel21/flood-detection/README.md

-# Project Name
+# Flood Detection System

 ## Introduction
-Welcome to the **Project Name** repository.
+Welcome to the **Flood Detection System** repository.
 This guide will help you set up your local development environment efficiently.

 ## Prerequisites
 Ensure your system has the following installed:
 - **PHP** 8.2
-- **Node.js** v189.18.2
+- **Node.js** v18.18.2
 - **npm** 9.8.1
 - **Composer**